-Figure 12 New biomass fired boiler

-Retrofitting Types Targets of the Retrofitting Measure Effected Areas

-Technical, Share of Renewables, Power Plants

-Economical Economic Improvement Power Flains

-Wood chips are a nationally available heat source that can be provided by national and regional businesses.
+Figure 12 New biomass fired boiler Project's Characteristics Retrofitting Types Targets of the Retrofitting Measure Effected Areas Technical, Economical Share of Renewables, Economic Improvement Power Plants Motivation behind the Project Wood chips are a nationally available fuel that can be provided by national and regional businesses.
 This reduces the dependency on fossil fuel and improves the security of heat supply.
 Furthermore, it supports national businesses and promotes the national economy.
 Another motivation of the retrofitting measure was to decrease carbon dioxide emissions and to contribute towards an environmentally friendly heat production.
-Finally, the motivation was to lower the heating price for consumers by reducing the costs for heat production at the same time.

-Advantages of Using Biomass as Energy Source

-Biomass can provide an economical and environmentally friendly source of heat.
+Finally, the motivation was to lower the heat price for consumers by reducing the costs for heat production at the same time.
+Advantages of Using Biomass as Energy Source Biomass as an energy source for heat production can provide economic and environmental benefits.
 It can reduce CO2 emissions as it is renewable.
 Due to the local availability, utilities are independent from international, or in this case even from external, suppliers.
 This also increases the security of supply for the consumers.
-Furthermore, compared to fossil fuels, biomass has usually more stable and as well lower costs.
+Furthermore, in comparison to the fossil fuels, biomass usually have more stable and lower cost.

 Figure 13 Feed-in system of a woodchip boiler

 The main benefit reached by the retrofitting DH system was the reduction of costs for heat generation by replacing expensive natural gas with woodchips.
 Therefore, the heating price for the customers was reduced by 12 %.

 New equipment

 Within the presented retrofitting project, different individual measures were involved.
 This includes the installation of new equipment or the replacement of old equipment.
-Each measure is related to a defined effort for investment which build together the total invest costs of the project.
-In the case of installing a new biomass fired boiler, the project includes seven individual main measures.
-For this project, the following equipment had to be installed:
+Each measure is related to a defined effort for investment which build together the total investment costs of the project.
+In the case of installation of new biomass fired boiler, the project included seven main measures.
+For this project, the following list of equipment had to be installed:

 Woodchip boiler, woodchip storage, biomass scales, infrastructure for logistics, woodchip transporter, compressor, generator, automatic ash removal.
 The changes in the operating mode and the network were manageable by combining the gas boilers into a common system with the woodchip boilers.

 Different Equipment Mean Different Investment Costs

 Equipment Investment Costs (€)

 Biomass boiler (Danstoker VP, Danmark) 1,470,455

 Economiser (AB "Axis Industries", Lithuania) 293,841

 Compressor (Atlas Copco, Italy) 12,964

 Generator (Lynz electric/Perkins, UK) 15,084

 Woodchips storage 62,925

 Metal chimney 90,978

 Scales 27,337

 Total costs of investment 1,973,588

 Financial Support from European Union

 The EU granted financial support of 981,232.61 € (49.72 % of total project cost) by a Cohesion Fund from 2007-2013, to stimulate the replacement of fossil fuels by renewable biomass.
 A Cohesion Fund was established for the purpose of strengthening the economic and social cohesion of the European Union Community in the interest of promoting sustainable development.
 Assistance from the Fund has been given to actions in the areas related to sustainable development which clearly present environmental benefits, namely energy efficiency and renewable energy.

 For more information get in contact with: